gride29/microservices-kafka-eureka-gateway/README.md

 This project demonstrates a comprehensive microservices architecture utilizing Spring Boot, Docker, and a suite of supporting technologies to create a resilient, scalable, and secure application ecosystem.
-The architecture includes service discovery, configuration management, authentication, message brokering, and different data storage solutions, making it an ideal blueprint for enterprise-grade applications.
+The architecture includes service discovery, configuration management, authentication, message brokering, and different data storage solutions, making it a good blueprint for enterprise-grade applications.

 ## Core Technologies